MachineDragon/Terraform_Learning/README.md

 Open Terminal

-if you dont already have brew then run this command, otherwise skip this
+if you dont already have brew then run this command, otherwise skip this step

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"